 Root Cause Analysis

 Experience Gap: 1) Hiring Practices – When and how schools and districts hire is critical, especially for high-need urban schools, as great teacher candidates don’t wait around long.
 In Massachusetts, 60 percent of preparation program completers are employed in a public school (and 47 percent employed as teachers) within one year of program completion – on average, to a school only 21 miles away from the Educator Preparation Program.
 2) Scheduling decisions-- In Massachusetts, first year teachers are more likely to be assigned students with lower scores on the previous year’s statewide standardized test, when compared with students assigned to more-experienced teachers.
 Statewide, first-year teachers in grades four and five are assigned to students who are an average of 3.2 months behind in math and 5.5 months behind in ELA, compared to the test scores of students assigned to teachers with more than three years of experience.
 This difference in test scores increases in grades six to eight, to an eight-month difference in math scores and 9.2-month difference in ELA scores.
+Research has also found that schools disproportionately assign low income students in Massachusetts to new teachers, as well as students with challenging behavior.

-Research has also found that schools disproportionately assign students with challenging behavior to new teachers.
-This data supports the assumption that one of the root causes of the experience gap – indeed, a root cause of inequitable access– is that first year teachers are routinely assigned to teach students who are at greater risk.
+This data supports the assumption that one of the root causes of the experience gap – indeed, a root cause of inequitable access– is that first-year teachers are routinely assigned to teach students who are at greater risk.
 3) Retention Strategies/Turnover Patterns – High poverty and high minority schools in Massachusetts experience higher educator turnover rates (see tables in section (F) below).
 When high-need schools experience high turnover rates, even more teachers are hired under ineffective hiring practices, yielding a greater gap in access to experienced teachers.

 Root Cause Analysis: Preparation Gap

 1) Inadequate Preparation – When Educator Preparation Programs (EPPs) adequately prepare students for the realities of 21st century classrooms, educators are less likely to leave a school or district.
-This is why ESE is focused on supporting preparation programs to prepare program completers to make impact on the first day they are in the classroom (see above – reference section re: Educator Preparation).
+This is why DESE is focused on supporting preparation programs to prepare program completers to make impact on the first day they are in the classroom (see above – reference section re: Educator Preparation).
 2) Inadequate Pipeline – Educator Preparation Programs must look strategically at the issue of supply and demand.
 We heard repeatedly from school and district stakeholders about persistently hard-to-fill teaching positions, such as special education, ESL, and STEM.

 In 2013-2014, almost 70 percent of licensure waivers granted to districts were to teach students with moderate/severe disabilities.
 For this reason, the Department has included criteria for Educator Preparation Programs to meet local district supply needs as part of the program review and approval process.
-In 2013-2014, ESE issued 778 waivers to 145 districts.
+In 2022-2023, DESE issued 1,044 waivers to 174 districts.
 These waivers allowed the districts to hire unlicensed candidates for teaching and administrative positions.
 Thus, more than one-third of all districts employed educators who were not licensed for their specific role.
 The educator pipeline also continues to yield teachers who are not demographically representative of Massachusetts students.
-Statewide, only seven percent of teachers are people of color, compared to 35 percent of students.
+Statewide, only 9.7 percent of teachers are people of color, compared to 44 percent of students, although the diversity of newly hired teachers in Massachusetts has steadily increased over the past five years.
 For schools to be able to hire a diverse staff, Educator Preparation programs must attract a more representative pool of teacher candidates.
 Here again, for this reason, the Department has included recruiting a diverse cohort of educators as one of the criteria for program review.

 Root Cause Analysis: Effectiveness Gap